-Professional retirement advice typically suggests shooting for 70–80 percent of the income you had prior to retirement.
+Professional retirement advice typically suggests shooting for 80%-90% of the income you had prior to retirement.
 Search for one of the many retirement planning calculators available online to help decide how much you need for retirement.
 Take a look at these suggestions for how to retire early:

 How to Retire at 40: The first consideration for Millennials and Generation Z to retire by age 40 is to define “retire.”
 For many, retirement means having sufficient passive income to pursue personal interests, start a business, or perhaps even travel the world.
 Retiring at age 40 means you’ll need to cover 19 1/2 years’ worth of living expenses or supplement earnings from a business or second career before you can collect from your 401k or IRA.
 Saving half your income is a good start.
 You’ll buy yourself a year of retirement for every year you work, excluding inflation adjustments and allowances for lifestyle changes.

 How to Retire at 55: Retirement at 55 requires less-drastic action, as long as you give yourself time to bulk up your savings and reduce expenses.
 Pour every cent you can into your 401k, especially if your company matches your contribution.
-You can pay in an additional $6,000 per year once you hit age 50, for a total annual contribution of $24,000, and contribute an additional $1,000 per year to your IRA for a total contribution of $6,500.
+How much you can invest for retirement also goes up as you age.
+You can pay in $7,500 to your 401k per year once you hit age 50, and $6,500 per year to your IRA.

 No matter what your age, you’ll live better and with less stress if you retire debt free.